akhilkakar/youtube-summarizer/backend/README.md

 - dotenv

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details..
 Feel free to modify and reuse with attribution.

 ## ✨ Author